-NPR/PBS NewsHour/Marist Poll: Sanders Leads, Bloomberg Qualifies For Debate
+Poll: Sanders Leads The Field, Bloomberg Qualifies For His 1st Debate

 Next best is Bloomberg, who beats Trump by 4 points, 48% to 44%; followed by Sanders, 48% to 45%; Buttigieg and Klobuchar do the same against the incumbent president, 47% to 45%; Warren runs about even with Trump, just 1 point ahead, 47% to 46%.

 In this survey, Sanders has broad support.
-He leads, as expected, with those under 45, progressives, in cities and among those without college degrees.
+He leads, as expected, with those younger than 45, progressives, in cities and among those without college degrees.
 But he also leads with women; college graduates, including white college graduates; in the suburbs and rural areas; and is second with black voters, within the margin of error, to Biden.

-Bloomberg leads with moderates and voters over 45, showing the clear split in the party, and where Bloomberg's appeal is and might grow if he does well on Super Tuesday.
+Bloomberg leads with moderates and voters older than 45, showing the clear split in the party, and where Bloomberg's appeal is and might grow if he does well on Super Tuesday.
 Bloomberg is also second with women, voters without a college degree and in rural areas.
 He also is third with black voters, showing that if Biden doesn't do well in South Carolina and drops out before Super Tuesday, Bloomberg might stand to benefit.

 Two candidates who have to be worried about their lack of support with black voters, especially as the race is about to take a turn to the South, are Buttigieg and Klobuchar.
 They each get only 4% and 3%, respectively, with black voters.
 Klobuchar does better against Trump with black voters, with 80% of African Americans saying they would vote for her over Trump.
 Buttigieg gets just 74% saying they will vote for him.